Kisky3/TOEIC/README.md

 11.`beverage`: any liquid for drinking, esp.

 12.`buffet`: a meal at which guest serve themselves from dishes arraged on a table or sideboard.

+13.`cuisine`: a style of cooking or preparing food. the food prepared.